PeterDrake/drakepedia/software_development/xp_coding_steps.md

 Go to the GitHub website for your project.
 Choose the branch you're on (using the selector on the left end of the line that has the green `Clone or download` button on the right) and choose `New pull request`.

 This tells your team, "Our branch has some new functionality.
-Let's merge it into master."
+Let's merge it into main."

 Move your story to the `Completed in Branch` column on Trello.